la-haute-societe/craft-uptime-robot/README.md

 ![Logo](resources/img/uptime-robot-api-key.png)

-Copy the API key within the Uptime Robot settings and validate to check that the plugin is able to talk to the Uptime Robot services.
+Copy the API key within the Uptime Robot plugin settings and validate to check that it is able to talk to the Uptime Robot services.

 ![Logo](resources/img/uptime-robot-settings.png)
 > **Note:**